Chihuahua (state)

 Chihuahua has a diversified state economy.
+It is the top exporting state in the country due its manufacturing in electronics and transportation equipment.
 The three most important economic centers in the state are: Ciudad Juárez, an international manufacturing center; Chihuahua, the state capital; and Cuauhtémoc, the state's main agriculture hub and an internationally recognized center for apple production.
+The capital city, Chihuahua, is ranked by IMCO among some of the most competitive cities in Mexico.
+The city's municipality's HDI is 0.842 among the highest in the country after Monterrey and Mexico City.
 Today, Chihuahua serves as an important commercial route prospering from billions of dollars from international trade as a result of NAFTA.
-On the other hand, the state suffers the fallout of illicit trade and activities from drug cartels, especially at the border.
+The state also suffers the fallout of illicit trade and activities from drug cartels, especially at the border.
+The state is also home to inventors; Victor Leaton Ochoa, Rafael Mendoza Blanco and Luis T. Hernandez Terrazas.